 Knowing how to use computers is important in everyday life.
-Whether applying for jobs online, reading the news, banking and paying bills, searching for information, or communicating with others, digital literacy is increasingly part of basic literacy.
+Whether applying for jobs online, reading the news, banking and paying bills, communicating with medical providers, searching for information, or communicating with others, digital literacy is part of basic literacy.

-During early 2010, the St. Paul Community Literacy Consortium was asked by the St. Paul Public Library to convene a community task force to develop basic computer Digital Literacy Standards.
+In 2010, SPCLC was asked by the St. Paul Public Library to convene a community task force to develop basic computer Digital Literacy Standards.
 Over the next several months, professionals from community based non-profits, libraries, school district and non-profit ABE programs, state agencies, and other organizations met regularly to "Develop a commonly accepted set of digital literacy standards that will facilitate empowerment of adults needing technology skills for daily living, employment preparation, and/or transition to higher education."